akvo/akvo-product-design/RSR/Features/131-invite-user/TechnicalDesign/131-invite-user.md

 This document provides a background and a high level view of how to implement the invite user functionality.

 ## Tech base
 We're moving away from any use of jQuery in RSR.
 Instead, most of the pages use pure Javascript or React.js.
 The ```my-user-management.jsx``` file can be used for Javascript / React.js on the user management page.
-In order to use it, run ```gulp watch``` in the /scripts/devhelpers folder.
+In order to compile it while developing, run ```gulp watch``` in the /scripts/devhelpers folder.

 For UI and styling, we try to stick to default Bootstrap styling.
 So probably no CSS work is needed, just default Bootstrap classes.